 Levi: Sure, well, I don’t even know if cable’s the big problem these days.
 With Netflix...

 Jim: Yeah, and so what is your advice in that regard?
 Talk to me as a dad of two teen boys.
-What would you say in the daily household, we should be doing?
+What would you say in the Daly household, we should be doing?

 Levi: I would say dialogue, do your research.
-I mean, get those reviews - the Plugged In reviews.
+I mean, get those - the Plugged-In reviews.
 I mean, that - I would say do your homework.
 And keep the conversation going.

 Levi: Oh, absolutely.